bipinKrishnan/ml-recipe-book/mlm.md

 Suppose we have a set of tokens(converted to integers) like this: ```[23, 25, 100, 134, 78, 56]```

-Once we pass the above inputs to our collator, we will get a randomly masked output(where 103 is the id corresponding to the mask): ```[23, 103, 100, 134, 103, 56]``` and the labels corresponding to the new inputs will be these: ```[-100, 25, -100, -100, 78, -100]``` where the real token ids are shown only for the masked tokens, for other it's just -100.
+Once we pass the above inputs to our collator, we will get a randomly masked output(where 103 is the id corresponding to the mask): ```[23, 103, 100, 134, 103, 56]``` and the labels corresponding to the new inputs will be these: ```[-100, 25, -100, -100, 78, -100]``` where the real token ids are shown only for the masked tokens, for others it's replaced with -100.

 As we have our training dataset processed and our collator in place, we can create our training dataloader: